Your cart is currently empty!

 Reduce sugar and refined carbs intake (find the right balance for you!)

 What is glucose?
 SUGAR.
 So, it makes sense that in order to tame those blood sugar levels, eating less sugar is best!
-Sugar and refined carbs can spike your insulin levels and worsen insulin resistance, leading to inflammation, hormonal imbalances, cravings, weight gain, and more!
+Sugar and refined carbs can spike your insulin levels and worsen insulin resistance, leading to inflammation, hormonal imbalances, cravings, weight gain, difficult weight loss, and more!

 Limit your sugar intake, and when you do need sugar for something like a nutrient-rich smoothie or protein-packed dessert, opt for xylitol.
 (Yep, no blood sugar jumps with xylitol!)